-Open a SSH connection to both machines.
-WireGuard utilizes public/private cryptography and we need to create a key pair on each machine and then exchange the public keys.
+Open an SSH connection to both machines.
+WireGuard utilizes public/private cryptography, and we need to create a key pair on each machine and then exchange the public keys.

 Run the following two commands on both computers.
 The first command creates the private key and writes it directly into the WireGuard configuration file.
 The second command creates the public key, writes it into the file